cg-gdsc/GDSC-6/README.md

 ```

 - Lastly, we want to run this command in the cloud shell in order to attach the custom image to the previously created domain

+# TODO: replace this with most recent script for adding new image

 ```bash
 cd scripts/attach-image